 When people ask, can you live without your liver, they’re often pondering one of life’s most intriguing questions.
 The liver is a crucial organ in your body, responsible for a wide range of essential functions.
 But what happens if your liver is damaged or even removed?
 Let’s explore this with insights from Dr. Magnus Jayaraj Mansard, a renowned liver specialist.

-Is It Possible to Live Without a Liver?
+Is it Possible to Live Without a Liver?

 To put it simply, no, you cannot live without your liver.
 This organ plays a vital role in filtering toxins, producing bile for digestion, and managing blood clotting.
 Without a functioning liver, your body would struggle to survive for even a few days.
 However, there are exceptions, like short-term survival with a mechanical liver assist device while waiting for a transplant.